britram/taps-transports/draft-ietf-taps-transports.md

 It uses the same port number concept as DCCP, TCP, UDP, and UDP-Lite, and only supports unicast.

 SCTP uses the 32-bit CRC32c for protecting SCTP packets against bit errors and miselivery of packets to the wrong endpoint.
 This is stronger than the 16-bit checksums used by TCP or UDP.
-However, a partial checksum coverage, as provided by DCCP or UDP-Lite is not supported.
+However, partial checksum coverage as provided by DCCP or UDP-Lite is not supported.

 SCTP has been designed with extensibility in mind.
 Each SCTP packet starts with a single common header containing the port numbers, a verification tag and